LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 In terms of data source, inputs can come from oil and gas companies, technology providers, or solution providers.
 Some parameters and inputs can also be sourced from peer reviewed literature or can be used simply as experimental levers to explore different scenarios within LDAR-Sim.
 The lists below provide a general overview of what stakeholders will _generally_ be responsible for different parameters and inputs.
 Exceptions will always exist, and may vary according to the purpose of modeling, the jurisdiction, and the scope of the modeling exercise.
 In general, we strongly suggest deriving method performance metrics from single-blind controlled release testing experiments.

+Below are some examples of common sources of LDAR-Sim data.
+Not all parameters are covered.
+In the absence of operator-specific data, published estimates can be used.

-Duty Holder / Operator (historical LDAR data)
+### Duty Holder / Operator (historical LDAR data)

 - leak_file*
 - LPR*
 - vent_file*

-Duty Holder / Operator (organizational data)
+### Duty Holder / Operator (organizational data)

 - infrastructure_file (Id, lat, lng, OGI_RS, OG_time)
 - repair_cost*